 Where to Practice Your Golf Game in Myrtle Beach

-Improve your game, even on vacation?
+Improve your game, even on vacation!

-The newly added lights in the back of the fantastic castle-like clubhouse make the 30 acres of land and putting green very inviting for practicing your full swing, putting and approach shots in the daytime, but also in the evening.
+The lights in the back of the fantastic castle-like clubhouse make the 30 acres of land and putting green very inviting for practicing your full swing, putting and approach shots in the daytime, but also in the evening.
 There are grassy hitting areas and good quality mats.
 You can also perfect your bunker play.
 No need for an appointment to access it throughout the day.

-TPC Myrtle Beach
+Myrtle Beach

 One of the most beautiful places to practice.
 Very spacious, with quality balls and turf.
 Two well maintained sand traps and an undulating practice green that is identical to the greens you will find on the course.
 If you're lucky, you'll run into PGA Tour star Dustin Johnson, who is affiliated with this course and hails from Myrtle Beach.